Immunology and Molecular Microbiology

 The Texas Tech University System (TTUS) is based in Lubbock and consists of Texas Tech University, Texas Tech University Health Sciences Center, and Angelo State University.
 With an annual operating budget of $1.4 billion, the TTUS educates approximately 43,500 undergraduate, graduate and professional students as well as employs more than 18,000 faculty and staff.
 Collectively, the TTUS contributes more than $2.6 billion in economic impact.
 The oldest and largest TTUS campus is Texas Tech University (TTU) which is located in Lubbock and home to almost 40,000 undergraduate, graduate and health sciences students.
 TTU occupies almost 1,900 acres making it the second largest contiguous campus in the United States.
 TTU is the only university in Texas to house an undergraduate and graduate university, law school, and medical school all at the same location.

-The Texas Tech University Health Sciences Center (TTUHSC) offers programs in Allied Health Sciences, Biomedical Sciences, Medicine, Nursing, Pharmacy and Public Health.
+The Texas Tech University Health Sciences Center (TTUHSC) offers programs in Health Professions, Biomedical Sciences, Medicine, Nursing, Pharmacy and Public Health.
 The oldest TTUHSC campus is in Lubbock, but major campuses are also located in Abilene, Amarillo, Dallas, El Paso and the Permian Basin.
 The Texas Tech Red Raiders are charter members of the Big 12 Conference and compete in Division I for all varsity sports.
 Lubbock’s climate is semi-arid in nature (low humidity; mild temperatures) with roughly 277 days of sunshine per year.
 Lubbock and the surrounding community is home to more than 300,000 residents.
 In addition to Lubbock campus, TTU has campuses in Abilene, Fredericksburg, Highland Lakes and Junction.
 Angelo State University (ASU) is located in San Angelo and provides undergraduate and graduate programs in the liberal arts, sciences, and professional disciplines to more than 7,000 students in San Angelo.

 The Lubbock community has a wide selection of reasonably priced apartments, duplex housing and rental homes including some within walking distance to the University and Health Sciences Center.